kaylamalherbe/kaylamalherbe.github.io/_posts/2025-04-01-ForkPrivate.md

 Using [Method 1 in Brian's blog](https://lovellbrian.github.io/2025/03/23/private.html) I managed to make my repo private finally so that I'm no longer in danger of plagarism!!/ Yippy!!/

-My repo for Assignment 1 is now here:
+My repo for Assignment 1 is now (here)[https://github.com/kaylamalherbe/fingerprint]